Jprost/ADA-Proj-18/README.md

 # Research questions
+First, we will classify and understand the dataset.
-We want to start by defining the classes: what are the words associated with "RightTroll" or "LeftTroll".
-What is a typical right/left toll?
-Is there any influence of emojis on popularity ?
-Then we want to analyse the different effect of tweets authors and hashtags.
-Are there more influential trolls on the public opinion?
-It would also be interesting to see how that correlates with news coverage and political events.
-Is the tweet density related to actual events?
+1. We want to start by defining the classes: what are the words associated with "RightTroll" or "LeftTroll".
+What is a typical right/left troll?
+2. How can we quantify the popularity of tweet?
+3. What influences the popularity of a tweet?
+Is it the troll ID, the words used, actual events, the density of tweets?
+4. Quantify each variables. # of tweets by subject/target.

+Then, we want to understand the effect of the tweets.
+1. How does a tweet campaign correlates with approval ratings?
+Is it significant?
+2. Is the tweet effect more important during an election campaign or a president's tenure?
+3. Are tweets more influential against Trump, Obama or Clinton?

 # Dataset
 We will use the IRA dataset given in the course.